Entertainment robot: Non-commercial art robots

 In 1956, Nicolas Schöffer created Cysp 1 (Spatiodynamique Cybernétique), a robot and dancer working together to create an abstract sculpture and choreography with concrete music by Pierre Henry.
-These works could react to color, sound and light.
+These works could react to color, sound, and light.

 Survival Research Laboratories, in San Francisco, California, creates large destructive robotic performances to roast contemporary culture and express their distaste for the military-industrial complex.

-Emergent Systems is creating large-scale interactive art environments where robots are able to respond to humans and each other as they react and evolve in the robotic installations.
+Emergent Systems is creating large-scale interactive art environments where robots can respond to humans and each other as they react and evolve in robotic installations.
 Autopoiesis was one such artificial life work that allowed a series of robots constructed of grapevines to both act as individuals and a group.
 Augmented Fish Reality allowed Siamese fighting fish to control their robots to meet across the gap of their glass fish bowls.

-Intel Museum hosts the A.I. driven interactive robot, ARTI, which is short for "artificial intelligence".
-This robot is considered to be a work of fine art and is capable of recognizing faces, understands speech and even teaches the museum guests about the history of the museum and its founders, Robert Noyes and Gordon Moore.
+Intel Museum hosts the A.I.-driven interactive robot, ARTI, which is short for "artificial intelligence".
+This robot is considered to be a work of fine art and is capable of recognizing faces, understands speech, and even teaches the museum guests about the history of the museum and its founders, Robert Noyes and Gordon Moore.
 ARTI's face is made out of an inanimate silicon wafer.